Visput/VPBiometricAuthenticationFacade/README.md

 ### System Requirements
 It requires building with iOS SDK 8.0 and later.
 However it can be integrated to app with lower target version.

+### License
+BiometricAuthenticationFacade is released under the MIT license.
+See LICENSE for details.